devboldly/react-authless-admin/README.md

 </NonAdminOnly>
 ```

-The above will show a button that toggles admin on and off, and will hide two piece of content.
+The above will show a button that toggles admin on and off, and will toggle two elements on the page.

 See the [demo](https://devboldly.github.io/react-authless-admin/demo) for an example of using a passcode to reveal admin-only components to manage a post.